Medical Doctor Visa Sponsorship Jobs in Kansas

 Are there state-specific considerations for international medical doctors seeking jobs in Kansas?

-Kansas participates in the Conrad 30 J-1 waiver program, which allows up to 30 J-1 physicians per year to obtain a waiver of the home residency requirement by working in a Health Professional Shortage Area (HPSA).
+Kansas participates in the Conrad 30 J-1 visa waiver program, which allows up to 30 J-1 physicians per year to obtain a waiver of the home residency requirement by working in a Health Professional Shortage Area (HPSA).
 The Kansas Department of Health and Environment administers these waivers.
 International graduates must also complete ECFMG certification and obtain Kansas medical licensure, which requires verification of foreign medical credentials before any work authorization process begins.

 What is the prevailing wage for sponsored medical doctor jobs in Kansas?